piotrbartman/qubes-core-admin-client/doc/manpages/qvm-device.rst

    Alias for the `read-only=yes` option.
 If you specify both `--ro` and `--option read-only=no`, `--ro` takes precedence.

+.. option:: --required, -r

+   Assign device persistently which means it will be required to the qube's startup and then automatically attached.

 .. option:: --persistent, -p

-   Attach device persistently, which means have it attached also after qube restart.
+   Alias for `--required` for backward compatibility.

 aliases: a, at